ShaoqianHu/lamb_large_poisson_ratio/README.md

-This code implements the closed-form solution of Lamb's problem (type II) for large Poisson's ratio (nu > 0.2631)
+This code implements the closed-form solution for Lamb's problem (type II) with large Poisson's ratio (nu > 0.2631)

 A sample scirpt (test.m) is include in the package to show how to use the code.